Culture and entertainment

 Fun fact: The sculpture out the back of Goodricke College is made from bits of the last steam train in York.

 York Student Cinema is a student-run cinema on campus that is open to everyone.

-They usually show films at least three times a week during term time and it's the cheapest cinema in York at just £3-4 per ticket (or £3 if you become a member!), or you could get an annual membership for £30.
+They usually show films at least two times a week during term time and it's the cheapest cinema in York at just £3-4 per ticket (or £3 if you become a member!), or you could get an annual membership for £30.